boazsegev/plezi-website/docs/guides/websockets.html.md

 Notice how a default value of `nil` allowed us to use the method also for AJAX requests (where the `:id` parameter replaces the `:event` parameter in JSON).

+The resone for the default value is that AJAX requests will call the method without providing ANY arguments (just like all Http requests, there are no arguments, only the `params` Hash).
+On the other hand, the auto-dispatcher will call the method while passing the event Hash data as a single argument.

 Also notice that the method returned a String and that String was automatically send to the websocket.
 This is very different than Raw websocket communication and it will only occure when using the auto-dispatch (i.e., it will not occure for broadcasting).

 The reson for the different design was to allow, specifically, auto-dispatched events to behave the same as AJAX events, so thet the API could easily be unified, allowing also to easily use template rendering for the response.

 #### An Advanced Auto-Dispatch Example

-Here is a more complex example that you can't run in the terminal (it references a model code which you might not have handy), but it explores a few powerful concepts such as AJAX and Websocket API unity as well as websocket broadcasting using a recursive method call:
+Here is a more complex example that you can't run in the terminal (it references a model code which you might not have handy), but it explores a few powerful concepts such as AJAX and Websocket API unity as well as websocket broadcasting using a recursive method call.

+Here are a few things to notice about the example we're about to explore:

+* Using recursion in the example above allows us to avoid exposing a method to the auto-dispatcher, keeping all the logic of the event in the same event-mathod.

+     We are leveraging the fact that AJAX requests will call the method without providing ANY arguments and the auto-dispatcher will call the method while passing the event Hash data as a single argument.
+This means that only the broadcasting API allows us to set the second argument.

+* Using the `protected` keyword, we disable AJAX access to the `chat` and `auth` events.

+* We also limit access to AJAX methods by using the routing system.

+* We have two routes for the same controller, allowing us to set different inline AJAX parameters (although the `:publish` event is probably expecting POST data rather than GET data).

+* We can use `render`, exactly the same for both AJAX and Websocket messages.

+The example controller code:

     class MyAPI
       # enable auto_dispatch